GitHub and Git

 2.1 Create a GitHub user account

 You will need a GitHub user account that is specific to your NOAA work and that uses your NOAA email for notifications.
+If you have an existing GitHub account that you only use for NOAA work, you can simply add your NOAA email as the primary contact for notifications.
 If you have an existing GitHub account that you use for non-NOAA work, e.g. another job, university work, or personal work, then you will need to create a new GitHub account for your NOAA work.

 2.2 Turn on 2-Factor Authentication on your account